 Di(propylene glycol) methyl ether (CAS 34590-94-8) 5% – is an organic solvent a less volatile alternative to propylene glycol methyl ether and other glycol ethers.
 It has a mild ether-like odor.

 Dioctyl sulfosuccinate sodium salt (CAS 577-11-7) 5% – a surfactant that can be used pharmaceutically (as a laxative).

 The vapor of this product is harmful.
 Avoid breathing vapor or spray mist.
 May affect the brain or nervous system causing dizziness, headache, or nausea.
 Causes eye, skin, nose, and throat irritation.
 Open doors and windows to provide plenty of fresh air ventilation during application and drying.
 (SDS)

-Sodium dioctyl sulfosuccinate has been designated as a chemical with low to moderate toxicity based upon acute and repeated-dose toxicity studies when administered oral or inhalation exposure to animals.
+Sodium dioctyl sulfosuccinate has been designated as a chemical with low to moderate toxicity based upon acute and repeated-dose toxicity studies when administered orally or inhalation exposure to animals.
 But skin/eye irritation or sensitizing potential was reported following widespread use of this agent in various consumer products.

 Where to Buy: Walmart (online)

 Corinne Segura is a Building Biologist Practitioner with 8 years of experience helping others create healthy homes.

 The toxicology sections were written by Dr. Lakshmi Narayana Manjunath, American board certified (DABT) and European Registered Toxicologist with more than 12 years of experience working in the pharma, cosmetic and medical device industries.